Signs of Allah in Creation

 The recognition of Allah's signs in creation has profound legal and ethical implications, primarily reinforcing the doctrine of Tawhid (Oneness of Allah) and guiding human conduct.
 The verse Allah knows what every female bears and what the wombs discharge or retain.
 And everything with Him is by due measure. highlights Allah's comprehensive knowledge, which no human can grasp.
 This knowledge extends to destiny, where Allah wipes off what He wills and affirms (what He wills).
 And with Him is the Mother Book..
 This concept of divine decree (Qadar) and its mutable and immutable aspects, as explained by Ibn Kathir, implies that while some aspects of destiny are fixed, others can be influenced by human actions and supplication, such as increasing lifespan through maintaining kinship ties (Silatur-Rahim) or by prayer (Du'a) 13:38, 13:39.

-The understanding of Allah as the sole Creator and Sustainer who manages all affairs .
+The understanding of Allah as the sole Creator and Sustainer who manages all affairs “10:3, 10:31, 14:32, 14:33” leads directly to the imperative of worshiping Him alone.
+Prophet Ibrahim’s debate with his people demonstrated that celestial bodies subject to change cannot be divine, but rather point to the one Creator .
 This foundational principle underpins the prohibition of Shirk (associating partners with Allah), emphasizing that only the Creator is worthy of worship.

 Furthermore, the contemplation of divine signs instills a sense of accountability.
 The Quran reminds us that Allah will surely gather you together on the Day of Resurrection, about which there is no doubt.
 This belief in the Hereafter motivates righteous conduct.
 As Ma'arif-ul-Quran explains, the "Days of Allah" 14:5 serve both as warnings of punishment for past disobedient nations and as reminders of blessings for the grateful, urging present generations to reflect and correct their ways.
 This leads to practical injunctions such as maintaining kinship ties, establishing prayer, and spending in charity, both secretly and openly, as mentioned in 13:20-22.
 These deeds, performed "seeking their Lord's Face" 13:22, are the fruits of recognizing the divine signs.